revbayes/revbayes.github.io/developer/tutorial/tutorial.md

 {% subsection Including prerequisites %}

-If you would like users to complete other tutorials before they do yours, you can refer them to prequisite tutorials in the tutorial's overview section, which is populated using the `prerequisites` YAML attribute.
+If you would like to refer users to prequisite tutorials in the tutorial's overview section, list the names of the prequisite tutorials in the `prerequisites` YAML attribute.
+The name of a tutorial is the basename of its markdown file.

 ```yaml
 ---